By Willaim Bronchick Real Estate Investing Mentor

 The Delaware series LLC is a form of a limited liability company that provides liability protection across multiple “series”, each of which is theoretically protected from liabilities arising from the other series.
 It is similar to a parent/subsidiary structure, such as GM and it’s various brands.
 For example, you could have a master LLC that owns different subsidiaries which in turn own small groups of real estate.
 The subsidiaries would shield both the master and other subsidiaries from liability.
 Thus, you can reduce the exposure to the assets that any one subsidiary owns.

 The Delaware series LLC makes the whole process a bit simpler by using a series in lieu of a subsidiary for each group of properties.
 Rather than have multiple entities, you have just one.
+Acquiring the services of a Real Estate Attorney or Real Estate Investing Coach can ensure that you set this up properly.

-The series LLC was first offered in Delaware, and is also now available in about nine other states.
+The series LLC was first offered in Delaware and is also now available in about nine other states.
 A Delaware LLC can be registered in other states as a foreign entity, theoretically making it available in all states (see discussion below).

-Each Delaware series is a self-contained “cell” that is like a single member LLC.
+Each Delaware series is a self-contained “cell” that is like a single-member LLC.
 According to the statute, 6 Delaware Code Section 18-215,

-“The debts, liabilities, obligations and expenses incurred, contracted for or otherwise existing with respect to a particular series shall be enforceable against the assets of such series only, and not against the assets of the company generally or any other series thereof,”
+“The debts, liabilities, obligations, and expenses incurred, contracted for or otherwise existing with respect to a particular series shall be enforceable against the assets of such series only, and not against the assets of the company generally or any other series thereof,”

 The major advantage to the real estate investor is having the ability to have protection for each property yet only having to file one tax return.
 Thus, each series could own one property and insulate itself from the other series for liability purposes.
 However, in order to have protection, at a MINIMUM, you must follow certain rules: